 - The parties acknowledge that these Conditions prevail over any terms and conditions where the Customer’s purchase order constitutes the Proposal.

-- 4.1 The charges are as detailed in the Proposal and Think Beyond reserves the right to vary its charges upwards in accordance with market conditions or the provision of further information causing variation to the Services stated in the Proposal.
+- 4.1 The charges are as detailed in the Proposal and Think Beyond reserves the right to vary its charges upwards in accordance with market conditions or the provision of further information causing variation to the Services stated in the Proposal, which Think Beyond will communicate to the Customer.
 The Customer agrees to pay the charges using any payment method specified by Think Beyond.

-- 4.2 The charges detailed in the Proposal may be superseded by the Sales Invoice and Think Beyond reserves the right to vary its charges upwards in accordance with market conditions or the provision of further information causing variation to the Services stated in the Proposal.
+- 4.2 The charges detailed in the Proposal may be superseded by the Sales Invoice and Think Beyond reserves the right to vary its charges upwards in accordance with market conditions or the provision of further information causing variation to the Services stated in the Proposal, which Think Beyond will communicate to the Customer.
 The Customer agrees to pay the charges using any payment method specified by Think Beyond.

 - 4.3 Think Beyond will send invoices for any charges or Services to the address provided by the Customer for the Proposal, unless otherwise notified by the Customer to Think Beyond, or to any other address (including email address) that Think Beyond reasonably believes to be appropriate.